-The Company's exposure to credit r credit loss model is set out below:
+The Company's exposure to credit risk for each class of financial instruments subject to the expected credit loss model is set out below:

 Loans receivable and other receivables

 The Company assesses, on an individual basis, its exposure to credit risk arising from loans and other receivables.
 This assessment takes into account, amongst others, the period the loan receivable or other receivable balance is past due (in days), expectations around changes in business, financial or economic conditions as well as expectations around the performance of the counterparty.